codepr/webcrawler-from-scratch/project_setup/README.md

 Project setup and tools
 =======================

-This chapter will cover all we need to create our webcrawler, with some brief explanations about every choice and opinions on developer tools.
+This chapter will cover all we need to create our web crawler, with some brief explanations about every choice and opinions on developer tools.

 Go will be the language of choice, it's a simple yet very powerful language,